leowhitehead/MontiLang/README.md

 **On Linux:**

-use `pip`, or the built in package manager for your distro to install pyinstaller.
+use `pip`, or the built-in package manager for your distro to install pyinstaller.
 If this does not work, install from the [Pyinstaller releases](https://github.com/pyinstaller/pyinstaller/releases) and run `setup.py`, or run straight from the source code from `pyinstaller.py`.

     git clone https://github.com/lduck11007/MontiLang.git
     cd /MontiLang/src